mckqw/FoW/README.md

 The game consists of two players.
 Each player is given a number of walls, gunners, and one commander.
 The walls have a high HP and block Line of Site from the enemy.
 The gunners deal damage but have little HP.
 The commander deals high damage and has twice the HP of a gunner.
 If the commander dies, the game is over.
 Moving the pawns will remove the fog surrounding the pawns on the map and once the fog has been cleared it will not return.
 Each player will be given a set number of moves (yet to be play-tested).

-The project is written in Java 8 with the use of the graphics[LibGdx](https://github.com/libgdx/libgdx) library.
+The project is written in Java 8 with the use of the graphics [LibGdx](https://github.com/libgdx/libgdx) library.

 The project still in alhpa and has many undeveloped features.